 Original Intent, Individual Dignity, and Freedom of Conscience

-Luther, a Catholic Priest, became convinced that certain practices and beliefs of his Church were corruptions which crept in over time.
+Martin Luther, a Catholic Priest, became convinced that certain practices and beliefs of his Church were errors that stealthily crept in throughout previous centuries.
 He put his concerns, his “95 Theses,” in writing and posted them on the door of the Wittenberg Church, on October 31, 1517, intending to spark a debate among Church leaders.
-Contrary to his wishes, however, the theses were translated and dispersed among the common people causing great agitation among the masses.
+Contrary to his wishes, the theses were translated and dispersed among the common people causing great agitation among the masses.

-In those days church and state were intimately connected; church doctrine was enforced by the state.
-The king, nobles, and clergy ran everything, while the common people, who were in the majority, were oppressed.
+In those days, the Church and state were joined at the hip; the doctrines of the Church were state-enforced.
+The king, nobles, and clergy ran everything, while ordinary people, who were in the majority, were oppressed.
 It was a top-down fixed system.

-At first, Luther didn’t want to leave his church, he wanted to reform it.
-But the rulers of the reigning Church-State system didn’t want reform, they wanted, like all stubborn or corrupt power does, the status quo.
+At first, Luther didn’t want to leave his beloved Church; he wanted to reform it.
+But the rulers of the powerful Church-State system didn’t want reform.
 The Pope expelled Luther on January 3, 1521, for his writings.
-Three months later, on April 17th, Luther was summoned to either renounce or reaffirm his beliefs at the Diet of Worms, which had been in session since January 28.
-When Luther stood before the august crowd consisting of the religious hierarchy, nobles and the king, he was presented with a table stacked with copies of his writings and was asked if he was willing to recant their teachings.
-Luther requested time to think about his answer.
+Three months later, on April 17, Luther was summoned to either renounce or reaffirm his beliefs at the Diet of Worms, which had been in session since January 28.
+Appearing before the august crowd consisting of the religious hierarchy, nobles, and the king, they asked Luther if he was willing to renounce the teachings contained on a table stacked with copies of his writings.
+Luther, perplexed over this tactic, requested time to think about his answer.
 Granted an extension, Luther prayed, consulted with friends, and then presented himself before the Diet the next day.

 “Unless I am convinced by proofs from Scriptures or by plain and clear reasons and arguments, I can and will not retract, for it is neither safe nor wise to do anything against conscience.
 Here I stand.
 I can do no other.
 God help me.
 Amen.”

 Luther wasn’t asking for much.
-He simply pleaded with the leaders to convince him through persuasion and reason, not force, that he was wrong.
-He was willing to admit his error if he was presented with evidence and sound reasoning.
+He simply wanted, nay pleaded with, the leaders to convince him through persuasion and reason, not force, that he was wrong.
+He was willing to admit his error if presented with evidence and sound reasoning.
 The hierarchy, however, wasn’t interested in reason.

-On May 25, 1521, the Diet of Worms ends when Charles V, Holy Roman Emperor, issues the Edict of Worms declaring Martin Luther an outlaw.
+On May 25, 1521, the Diet of Worms ended when Charles V, Holy Roman Emperor, issues the Edict of Worms declaring Martin Luther, an outlaw.

 The Reformation was underway.